EPMatt/awesome-ha-blueprints/blueprints/automation/ikea_e1743_universal/README.md

 ## Inputs

-### Integration

-Integration used for connecting the remote with Home Assistant.
-Type "Zigbee2MQTT", "deCONZ" or "ZHA".

-### (ZHA, deCONZ) Remote

-The IKEA remote to use for the automation.
-Choose a value only if the remote is integrated with deCONZ or ZHA.

-### (Zigbee2MQTT) Remote Action Sensor

-The action sensor of the IKEA remote to use for the automation.
-Choose a value only if the remote is integrated with Zigbee2MQTT.

-### (Optional) Up button - short press

-Action to run on short up button press.

-### (Optional) Up button - double press

-Action to run on double up button press.

-### (Optional) Up button - long press

-Action to run on long up button press.

-### (Optional) Up button - release after long press

-Action to run on up button release after a long press.

-### (Optional) Down button - short press

-Action to run on short down button press.

-### (Optional) Down button - double press

-Action to run on double down button press.

-### (Optional) Down button - long press

-Action to run on long down button press.

-### (Optional) Down button - release after long press

-Action to run on down button release after a long press.

-### Long up button press - loop until release

-Boolean to indicate whether to loop the action until the button is released.

-### Long down button press - loop until release

-Boolean to indicate whether to loop the action until the button is released.

-### (ZHA, Zigbee2MQTT Required, Optional) Helper - Last Press Event

-Input Text used to store the last press event.
+<Input
+ name='Integration'
+ description='Integration used for connecting the remote with Home Assistant.
+Type "Zigbee2MQTT", "deCONZ" or "ZHA".' required
+ />
+<Input
+ name='Remote'
+ description='The IKEA remote to use for the automation.
+Choose a value only if the remote is integrated with deCONZ or ZHA.' selector='device' required='ZHA, deCONZ'
+ />
+<Input
+ name='Remote Action Sensor'
+ description='The action sensor of the IKEA remote to use for the automation.
+Choose a value only if the remote is integrated with Zigbee2MQTT.' selector='entity' required='Zigbee2MQTT'
+ />
+<Input
+name='Up button - short press'
+description='Action to run on short up button press.' selector='action'
+/>
+<Input
+ name='Up button - double press'
+ description='Action to run on double up button press.' selector='action'
+ />
+<Input
+ name='Up button - long press'
+ description='Action to run on long up button press.' selector='action'
+ />
+<Input
+ name='Up button - release after long press' description='Action to run on up button release after a long press.' selector='action'
+ />
+<Input
+ name='Down button - short press'
+ description='Action to run on short down button press.' selector='action'
+ />
+<Input
+ name='Down button - double press'
+ description='Action to run on double down button press.' selector='action'
+ />
+<Input
+ name='Down button - long press'
+ description='Action to run on long down button press.' selector='action'
+ />
+<Input
+ name='Down button - release after long press' description='Action to run on down button release after a long press.' selector='action'
+ />
+<Input
+ name='Long up button press - loop until release' description='Boolean to indicate whether to loop the action until the button is released.' selector='boolean'
+ />
+<Input
+ name='Long down button press - loop until release' description='Boolean to indicate whether to loop the action until the button is released.' selector='boolean'
+ />
+<Input
+ name='Helper - Last Press Event'
+ description='Input Text used to store the last press event.
 See docs for more.
-Provide an entity only if the remote is integrated with ZHA, Zigbee2MQTT or if you're using a double press action.
+Provide an entity only if the remote is integrated with ZHA, Zigbee2MQTT or if you are using a double press action.' required='ZHA, Zigbee2MQTT, double press action' selector='entity'
+ />
+<Input

-### (Optional) Helper - Double Press delay
+ name='Helper - Double Press delay'

-Max delay between the first and the second button press for the double press event.
-Provide a value only if you're using a double press action.
-Increase this value if you notice that the double press action is not triggered properly.
+ description='Max delay between the first and the second button press for the double press event.
+Provide a value only if you are using a double press action.
+Increase this value if you notice that the double press action is not triggered properly.' selector='number'
+ />

 ## Additional Notes